“The ones who are crazy enough to think they can change the world are the ones who do.” – Jack Kerouac

 about 20 minustes.

-Please watch and learn.
+Please take the time to watch Bifo, he's such a decent human being.
 See if what he says resonates with you.
-Then get his book and poor through it.
+Then get his book and pour through it.
 The book is certainly dense and theoretical, so do the best you can if you're not used to this type of reading.
 Perhaps he'll soon put out a more accessible version.
 I hope so.
-His message is so important.
+In the meantime look for other interviews and lectures, his work is so important.

 "Stop working now.
 Start living, please."
 Birardi